vandabbin/nvidia-fan-control-linux/README.md

 # fan-control-linux-gpu
 Fan Control Script for Nvidia GPUs on Linux

+In order for this script to work, coolbits must be enabled in xorg.conf

 This script allows directly setting fan speed on Nvidia GPUs either manually or with a "fan curve".
 Supports Day and Night fan curves